memfault/interrupt/_drafts/beyond-firmware-in-2020s.md

 ![STM32 Available RAM over time](/img/embedded-in-2020/stm32-chart.png)

-Moore's law is alive and well, it seems!
 In the 2010s we largely wrote software assuming it was going to run on something like a PIC32 when it was actually going to run on something like a Pentium II.
 The advent of RISC-V, an open-source entrant to the microcontroller space, will only accelerate the trend.

 Having Pentium II-like machines with single and double precision floating point coprocessors has unlocked large performance gains for general purpose signal